 - Interstitial cystitis — a chronic inflammatory disease of the bladder lining causing urinary urgency, frequency, hematuria (blood in the urine) and pelvic/bladder pain.

-- Spasm of the levator ani muscles – spasm of the levator muscle complex can lead to pelvic pain that is often exacerbated by intercourse.
+- Spasm of the levator ani muscles — spasm of the levator muscle complex can lead to pelvic pain.
+Intercourse often makes the pain worse.
 The muscle complex is a bowl-shaped muscle within the female pelvis with passages for the rectum, vagina and urethra.
 Chronic spasm of the muscles can either cause pain or may be a result of the pain itself.
 Therapies, including medications and physical therapy, are beneficial in decreasing spasm.

 - Vulvodynia – describes pain that is specific to the vulva (see picture).
 The pain can be burning, stinging or throbbing in nature and often prevents sexual intercourse, as it is quite painful.
-Oral and topical medications, along with physical therapy and sometimes acupuncture, may be used to control symptoms and allow for intercourse.
+Your doctor may prescribe oral and topical medications, physical therapy and sometimes acupuncture, to control symptoms and allow for intercourse.

-Chronic pelvic pain can be quite frustrating for patients and providers alike, as it carries with it a number of different possible diagnoses, and can be very difficult to treat.
+Chronic pelvic pain can be quite frustrating for patients and providers alike.
+That’s because it can have a number of different possible diagnoses, and can be very difficult to treat.
 Finding the cause of the pain is the most important aspect of treatment.
-If the cause can be isolated, it can be treated.
-Sometimes, however, there are multiple factor contributing to pelvic pain, and it generally is a “long road” to complete resolution.
+If your doctor can isolate the cause, he or she can treat it.
+Sometimes, however, there are several causes, and it generally is a long road to complete resolution.
 Specific treatments include those listed above, with an emphasis on pelvic floor physical therapy.